JCamp-12/ai-case-study/README.md

 ## Recommendations

-* Based on the ability of the product ot reason my recommendation would be to introduce consulting as a service, software engineering as a service, and looking to get into cyber security.
+* Based on the ability of the product to reason my recommendation would be to introduce consulting as a service, software engineering as a service, and looking to get into cyber security.

 * These are services that every company needs and currently is heavily investing in.
-The goal would be to continue to enhance productivity and to increase the effectiveness of consulting services and security in addition to software services.
+The goal would be to continue to enhance productivity and to increase the effectiveness of consulting services and security in addition to software engineering ai.
 Accenture has a market cap of $230 Billion, it is a small leap from reasoning in software to information technology and consulting.
-The ability of AI to understand domain specific information technology seems likely, in addition to software development.
+The ability of AI to understand domain specific information technology seems likely, and pairs wells in addition to software development.

 ## Citations